 - Highly meshed grids, such as those in Singapore or Manhattan

-The table on page 28 presents a typical power-event profile that may be experienced by normal- and premium-grid customers.
+The Table presents a typical power-event profile that may be experienced by normal- and premium-grid customers.
 As you can see, the utility reliability level for normal utility events is 99.99% (4 nines, or 2107 sec per year), and the level for premium events is 99.99999% (7 nines, or 2.5 sec per year).
 This may constitute highly reliable service from the utility's perspective, but customers that experience 10 to 25 hours of downtime annually may have a different outlook.
-As the table illustrates, premium-grid customers that experience 1 hour of downtime per event only achieve 99% (2 nines) of power reliability — the same as normal-grid customers — despite a significantly higher cost of service.
+As the Table illustrates, premium-grid customers that experience 1 hour of downtime per event only achieve 99% (2 nines) of power reliability — the same as normal-grid customers — despite a significantly higher cost of service.

 Premium-grid customers experience the greatest incremental improvement in process reliability.
 In those cases, sag correctors address all events, eliminating power-related downtime.